 For many years, the Waterfall model was the most common.
-Each project was treated as a marathon; you plan your project, decide exactly what is wanted to be built before it is started, set a fixed cost and it’s a race to the finish line.
+Traditionally, a project is treated as a marathon; you plan your project, decide exactly what is to be built, set a fixed cost and it’s a race to the finish line.

-Agile is different: it works in small sprints.
-Starting from a rough idea, work is produced in wee bursts of anything up to a few weeks.
-Agile recognises that there is no way of knowing exactly how long things will take until you get started.
+Agile is different.
+Starting from a rough idea, we works in small sprints.
+Work is produced in bursts of anything up to a few weeks, constantly iterating and evaluating at each stage.
+Agile recognises that there is no way of knowing exactly how long things will take and what features will be built until you get started.

-This method is much more realistic and flexible.
+Agile encourages flexibility so that everyone is happy with the end result.
 Decisions are made as we proceed throughout the project, so there is always room for change.
 It also means that you are paying exactly for the time that is used.

 Why do we use it?

 There are a myriad of reasons why we enjoy using an Agile approach, the benefits for our client being key.

 With constant feedback and discussion throughout, Agile is great for collaboration and for larger projects.
 It allows our clients to have input throughout the process.
 Similarly, transparency is also a key factor in this methodology.
 We don’t just communicate all the successes, but share problems that we face during a project.
 This helps our clients to better understand their project, problem solve and is vital in building trust.
 While some clients prefer more input than others, we prefer constant feedback – the team take pride in each of our products and we want you to be 100% happy with the end result.